 Human Cadaver Anatomy

 Exploration of the human body as is applicable to the practice of clinical medicine.
-Understanding the gross structure of the body is achieved through cadaver dissection as well as the examination of prosected cadavers, with emphasis on the extremities, the chest cavity, and the abdominal cavity.
+Understanding the gross structure of the body is achieved through cadaver dissection, with emphasis on the extremities, the chest cavity, and the abdominal cavity.
 Course components require extensive laboratory time in and out of class, and cover the musculoskeletal, nervous, cardiovascular, respiratory, gastrointestinal, urinary, and reproductive systems.
-(Formerly HTH333) 4 Credits (3 Lecture - 3 Lab) Prerequisite(s): BIO115 and BIO125.
+4 Credits (3 Lecture - 3 Lab) Prerequisite(s): BIO115 and BIO125.
 Fall Only.